Setting Up a Debug Session

 - Click Debug to start the debugger server.

 The Connect to Debugger button in HALion turns green if the debugger server and client are connected.

 As a basic test, try the following steps with the code example from above and a breakpoint in line two:

 - Play a MIDI note.
 LDT will break into the onNote function.

 - Click Resume or press (F8) to continue the script.
 HALion prints the event and outputs the note.

 - Open the Lua Script module in HALion and click the Connect to Debugger button .

 The Connect to Debugger button turns grayand the Debug area in LDT says the Lua Attach to Application session has <terminated>.

 Using the LDT Debugger

-From now on the debug session can also be started from the Debug menuin the tool bar of LDT.
+From now on, the debug session can be started from the Debug menuon the LDT toolbar.